“There’s none so blind as those who will not listen.” Neil Gaiman

 “I will give them singleness of heart (or an “undivided heart”) and put a new spirit within them.
 I will take away their stony, stubborn heart and give them a tender, responsive heart (or a “heart of flesh”).”
 (Ezekiel 11:19)

-When we only look at the behavior and fail to see the possible causes and reasons for the behavior, we judge others (and ourselves) and choose rejection, bitterness, and lack of relationship instead of choosing to love.
+When we only look at the stubborn behavior and fail to see the possible causes for the behavior, we judge others (and ourselves) and choose rejection, bitterness, and lack of relationship instead of choosing to love.
 When we choose to love an individual who is stubborn, the “walls” and defenses crumble and the person no longer has a need for this defense.

 So, how do we overcome this issue of stubbornness?